 We work with all members of the family to address any familial problems or tensions that are causing friction.
 Each member of the family holds a piece of the puzzle and it's important to know what each piece looks like to facilitate change and healing.
 Instead of focusing on a single member, we see individual and relationship problems as the result of issues within the family dynamics.

 Family Therapy puts emphasis on the importance of communication and understanding.
 Families will explore and identify positive patterns and behaviours, and those which may contribute to distress.
 The goal of Family Therapy is to help everyone in the family understand and support each other.
+Family members are able to express and explore difficult thoughts and emotions safely, to understand each other’s experiences and views, to appreciate each other’s needs, build on strengths and to make useful changes in their relationships and their

 There is absolutely no shame in seeking help for your family.
 Seeing a therapist does not mean that there is something wrong with your family, or that it is about to fall apart.
 Rather, it means that you want a safe space for you and your family to share thoughts and feelings, which can help foster vulnerability, connection and ultimately satisfaction among your family.